 This guide from AARP will help you understand the needs of older adults as well as some of the myths and facts around long-term care.
 The resources at LongTermCare.gov can help you understand the basics and make decisions around long-term care planning.

-Long-term care: Is where you live now “aging friendly?”
+Discerning whether where you live now is “aging friendly”

 This short video from the Administration for Community Living will help you identify the best and safest environment for you to live and thrive in your later life.